nwsw/nwcplugin-api/api/nwcDrawPos.md

 <a name="new"></a>
 **nwcDrawPos.new**(), returns {nwcDrawPos}

-This creates a new object that can later be used in a `draw` even hook function.
+This creates a new object that can be used later in draw based event hooks.

-New nwcDrawPos objects must be created during plugin startup.
+New objects must be created during plugin startup.
 They cannot be created during event hook execution.
 Therefore, this method can only be used during plugin loading/initialization.

 ------------------